 - Coordinates ED data across the Department, federal government, and public and private sectors.

-To drive these functions, the OCDO is comprised of two divisions, collectively developing, supporting, and enforcing the Department’s data strategy, data governance, and strategic use of data assets:
+To drive these functions, the OCDO is comprised of three divisions, collectively developing, supporting, and enforcing the Department's data strategy, data governance, and strategic use of data assets:

 Data Governance and Policy Team

 The Governance and Policy group supports development and execution of OCDO and Department policies on lifecycle data management, data resources, data protection, data quality, access, and dissemination; serves as OCDO liaison for government and non-governmental requests for data access; prioritizes data asset inventory as in accordance with Department’s open data plan; evaluates data for value, risk, and quality, and enforces agency policies under the Information Quality Act; represents OCDO in Disclosure Review Board (DRB) proceedings; and coordinates with the Department’s Senior Agency Official for Privacy to review and approve systems of records notices, computer matching agreements, and other memoranda of understanding related to data access and disclosure.
-Key efforts managed by the Data Governance and Policy Team include the Data Governance Board, the Data Strategy, and Data Sharing working group.
+Key efforts managed by the Data Governance and Policy Team include the Data Governance Board and the Data Strategy.

 Strategic Collections and Clearance Team